-One of the first questions every first-time autocrosser asks is, “What class am I in?”
-This is an important question, because cars are classed differently depending on performance potential, and what modifications have been done to it, so that driver skill can be more directly compared.
+The first question every new autocrosser asks is, “What class am I in?”
+This is an important question, because cars are classed based on performance potential, and what modifications have been done to it, so that driver skill can be more directly compared.
 You’ll need to determine your car’s class before you can register.

 Tidewater Sports Car Club uses SCCA classing.
 This structure divides cars up first by preparation level, and then by individual makes/models of cars.
 Only cars that meet all allowances for a given class are permitted to run in that class.
 To determine your class, first make a list of all the modifications that have been done to your car, and go through the list to find the lowest-prepped class with those allowances.
 Even a single mod may bump you to a higher class.